Chart Color Schemes

 Urunga ranks among the oldest 10% of areas nationwide

-The median age in Urunga is 53, which is considerably higher than the Rest of NSW figure of 43 and substantially exceeds the national norm of 38.
+Urunga's median age is 53, which is considerably higher than the Rest of NSW figure of 43 and substantially exceeds the national norm of 38.
 Relative to Rest of NSW, Urunga has a higher concentration of 65-74 residents at 19.0%, but fewer 25-34 year-olds at 6.5%.
 This 65-74 concentration is well above the national figure of 9.4%.
-Between the 2021 Census and the present, the 35 to 44 age group has grown from 8.9% to 11.1%, while the 65 to 74 cohort increased from 17.8% to 19.0%.
-Conversely, the 45 to 54 cohort has declined from 12.8% to 10.8%, and the 25 to 34 group dropped from 8.1% to 6.5%.
+Between the 2021 Census and present, the 35 to 44 age group has grown from 8.9% to 11.1%, while the 65 to 74 cohort increased from 17.8% to 19.0%.
+Conversely, the 45 to 54 cohort declined from 12.8% to 10.8%, and the 25 to 34 group dropped from 8.1% to 6.5%.
 Looking ahead to 2041, demographic projections reveal significant shifts in Urunga's age structure.
 Leading this shift, the 75 to 84 group is projected to grow by 28%, reaching 625 from 487.
-The aging population dynamic is clear, with those aged 65 and above comprising 64% of the projected growth.
-Conversely, both the 45 to 54 and 65 to 74 age groups are expected to see reduced numbers.
+The aging population trend is clear, with those aged 65 and above comprising 64% of projected growth.
+Conversely, both the 45 to 54 and 65 to 74 age groups are projected to have reduced numbers.